chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/5cf5a482bd430d81257b4ecd85b3d4f7da911621/patches/patch1/responses/AlertMessage.java_response.txt

 import java.util.ArrayList;
 import java.util.List;
 import javax.inject.Named;
-import jakarta.mvc.RedirectScoped; // Updated import for the new package
+import jakarta.mvc.RedirectScoped; // Updated import for the new version

 /**
  * Used to transport messages back to the client.